amyjko/whyline/README.md

 # Whyline for Java

 The Whyline for Java is an interactive debugging tool that lets you ask "why" questions about program output.

+To see a demo, check out [the brief YouTube video](https://www.youtube.com/watch?v=t6gVZ-qZ4sI).

 ## History